-SUE WITH THE UAS Level of integrity TECHNICAL IS SUE WITH THE UAS Low Medium High OSO #01 Ensure that the UAS operator is competent Criteria The applicant is knowledgeable of the UAS being used and as a minimum has the following relevant operational procedures: checklists, maintenance, training, responsibilities, and associated duties.
+SUE WITH THE UAS Level of integrity TECHNICAL IS: SUE WITH THE UAS Low Medium High OSO #01 Ensure that the UAS operator is competent Criteria The applicant is knowledgeable of the UAS being used and as a minimum has the following relevant operational procedures: checklists, maintenance, training, responsibilities, and associated duties.
 Same as low.
-In addition, the applicant has an organisation appropriate for the intended operation.
+In addition, the applicant has an organisation appropriate 1 for the intended operation.
 Also, the applicant has a method to identify, assess, and mitigate the risks associated with flight operations.
 These should be consistent with the nature and extent of the operations specified.
-Same as medium. and/or proven Comments N/A For the purpose of this assessment, 'appropriate' should be interpreted as commensurate with/proportionate to the size of the organisation and the complexity of the operation.
+Same as medium. and/or proven Comments N/A 1 For the purpose of this assessment, 'appropriate' should be interpreted as commensurate with/proportionate to the size of the organisation and the complexity of the operation.
 N/A

-JE WITH THE UAS Level of assurance

-TECHNICAL ISSU Low Medium High

-OSO #01 Ensure that the UAS operator is competent and/or proven Criteria The elements delineated in the level of integrity are addressed in the ConOps.
+TECHNICALISS IE WITH THE UAS Level of assurance TECHNICAL ISSU Low Medium High OSO #01 Ensure that the UAS operator is competent and/or proven Criteria The elements delineated in the level of integrity are addressed in the ConOps.
 Prior to the first operation, a competent third party performs an audit of the organisation The applicant holds an organisational operating certificate or has a recognised flight test organisation.
 In addition, a competent third party recurrently verifies the UAS operator's competences.
 Comments N/A N/A N/A

-TECHNICAL ISSUE WITH THE UAS Level of integrity Low Medium High OSO #02 UAS manufactured by competent and/or proven entity Criteria As a minimum, manufacturing procedures cover: (a) the specification of materials; (b) the suitability and durability of materials used; and (c) the processes necessary to allow for repeatability in manufacturing, and conformity within acceptable tolerances.
+OSO #0 OSO #02 - UAS manufactured by a competent and/or proven entity TECHNICAL ISSU JE WITH THE UAS Level of integrity TECHNICAE 1990 Low Medium High OSO #02 UAS manufactured by competent and/or proven entity Criteria As a minimum, manufacturing procedures cover: (a) the specification of materials; (b) the suitability and durability of materials used; and (c) the processes necessary to allow for repeatability in manufacturing, and conformity within acceptable tolerances.
 Same as low.
-In addition, manufacturing procedures also cover: (a) configuration control; (b) the verification of incoming products, parts, materials, and equipment; (c) identification and traceability; (d) in-process and final inspections &amp; testing; (e) the control and calibration of tools; (f) handling and storage; and (g) the control of non-conforming items.
-Same as medium.
-In addition, the manufacturing procedures cover at least: (a) manufacturing processes; (b) personnel competence and qualifications; and (c) supplier control.
+In addition, manufacturingprocedures also cover:(a)configuration control;(b)the verification of incoming products,parts, materials, and equipment;(c)identification and traceability;(d)in-process and final inspections & testing;(e)the control and calibration of tools;(f)handling and storage; and(g)the control of non-conforming items.
+The manufacturer complies with the organisational requirements defined in CAAM Part 21.
 Comments N/A N/A N/A